 - University of Brighton

-There are huge challenges in this sector in East Sussex related to recruitment and skills.
+There are huge challenges in East Sussex related to recruitment and skills in this sector.
 Before the Coronavirus (COVID-19) lockdown the task group was addressing the severe lack of chefs and hospitality managers in the county.
 It was also looking at the wider skills shortage in the sector.
-In the post COVID-19 world there will be additional challenges, including an economic recession and possible continuation of social distancing.

-Chair of Visitor Economy Task Group, Julie Barker, MIoD, FIH, PGcert
+Chair of Visitor & Cultural Economy Task Group, Julie Barker, MIoD, FIH, PGcert

 Julie has a breadth of experience at Board and Chair level from her 30-year award-winning career within the hospitality industry.
 Julie is a specialist in stakeholder engagement.
 She has direct experience of leading large multi-disciplinary teams and interfacing with complex client bodies, national and regional organisations and institutions.
 Julie is a qualified chef and a ‘total foodie’.
 She is a tenacious and passionate advocate of the industry and aims to encourage new talent to choose the hospitality industry as a ‘career of choice’.
 Julie is an independent consultant specialising in public and third sector service delivery, working on a consultancy, non-executive director (NED) and interim leadership basis.

 In 2019-2021 the task group undertook the following activity:

 - Certain task group members helped to establish the View Hotel in Eastbourne as a 'Hotel of Excellence'.
 The View will provide long-term placements for students at the University of Brighton.
 They will also provide five 50-day placements for East Sussex College group students as part of their new T-level provision.

 - In November 2019, students and staff from the University of Brighton ran an Open Doors (workplace visit) session at the View Hotel.
 The secondary school pupils completed work-related tasks.
 Some pupils enjoyed it so much that they want to find out more about careers in the sector.